-The comparative data is in Table 32, showing the expected increase in pension benefits, with new pensions awarded exceeding the cost reduction arising from the mortality of existing pensioners.
-Reserves increased by 3.44% in 2013, as compared to 0.6% in 2012 and 6.1% in 2011.
+The comparative data is in Table 36, showing the expected increase in pension benefits, with new pensions awarded exceeding the cost reduction arising from the mortality of existing pensioners.
+Reserves increased by 2.97% in 2015, as compared to 3.1% in 2014.
 When the surplus decreases to zero (period of equilibrium), branch reserves would start to decrease unless an adjustment to the contribution rate restores a positive operational balance and reserves continue to increase.